brian-lear/bootcamp_alura/README.md

 # bootcamp_alura
-Projects from Alura's Data Science Bootcamp
+Exercises and projects from Alura's Data Science Bootcamp